 Signature Collecting: What's Circulating?
-Ballot Proposals from the Public
+Ballot Proposals from the Public the state, and submitting the signatures for verification.

 Arkansas is one of 15 states where citizens have the right to put a constitutional amendment or a state law on the ballot for voters to decide.